 Limitations of Using Excel as a PowerApps Data Source

 Embarking on a project with Excel as a data source?
-It’s crucial to understand the challenges, especially in PowerApps.
+It’s crucial to understand the challenges, especially when working with PowerApps.
 In this guide, we’ll delve into Excel PowerApps limitations and suggest solutions for seamless data integration.

 Understanding Excel’s File Size Constraints

 One primary concern with Excel in combination with PowerApps and OneDrive is the limitation on file size.
 Specifically, spreadsheets exceeding 2MB in size are not loaded by PowerApps.
-This restriction naturally limits the volume of records we can use in PowerApps.
+This restriction limits the volume of records you can use in PowerApps.
+If your Excel file is too large, you may encounter issues when trying to load or interact with it.

 Gallery’s Record Display Limitation